 Marres is developing a hands-on arts-based research education approach in SenseSquared; with exercises, contexts, tools and kits.

-So that knowledge is not just ‘book-smart’, but actually involves the body.
+Marres is convinced that artistic research can be a fantastic resource for education to develop a way of working that trains the senses and develops creativity.
+So that knowledge is not only head-on, but actually involves the body.
 In artistic research, perception and experimentation play a major role.
 Artists find new ways to train perception and create stories with it.

-This artistic attitude in education stimulates creativity and helps pupils communicate perception.
-In addition, this approach motivates pupils to self-regulate in a creative process by making thinking and doing visible.
-Pupils are encouraged to make connections to other subject areas such as citizenship, social skills and language.
+This artistic attitude in education stimulates creativity and helps students communicate perception.
+In addition, this approach motivates students to self-regulate in a creative process by making thinking and doing visible.
+Students are encouraged to make connections to other subject areas such as citizenship, social skills and language.